-- B. be issued by corporations that have debt other than commercial paper, if any, that is rated in a rating category of A or its equivalent or higher by a NRSRO - C. be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000), and - D. may not purchase more than 10 percent of the outstanding paper of the issuing corporation.
+- B. be issued by corporations that have debt other than commercial paper, if any, that is rated A-1 or its equivalent or higher by a NRSRO - C. be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000), and - D. may not purchase more than 10 percent of the outstanding paper of any single issuer.